DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Cons

-The VIDPRO SK-22 stands out as the best tripod with wheels for shooting from low angles or on a tabletop.
+The VIDPRO SK-22 is the best tripod with wheels for shooting from low angles or on a tabletop.
 Unlike the other options, this dolly does not have a triangular base for supporting tripods.
 The base and wheels resemble a small roller skate.

-Instead of adding a tripod to the base, you simply mount the camera on the base and use the provided articulating arm or grip to maneuver the dolly.
-This allows you to track shots from a lower angle compared to other dollies.
+Instead of adding a tripod, mount the camera on the base and use the provided articulating arm or grip to maneuver the dolly.
+This allows you to track shots from a lower angle than other dollies.

 Pros